Leica S Typ 007 versus Nikon D850

 Both the S Typ 007 and the D850 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The S Typ 007 replaced the earlier Leica S Typ 006, while the D850 followed on from the Nikon D810.

 So how do things add up?
-Which of the two cameras – the Leica S Typ 007 or the Nikon D850 – has the upper hand?
+Is there a clear favorite between the Leica S Typ 007 and the Leica S Typ 007?
 The listing below highlights the relative strengths of the two models.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.